Inside the NBA: Recurring segments

 "Shaqtin' a Fool" is a blooper segment started by O'Neal when he joined the show in 2012 that has become popular since.
-Frequent nominees include JaVale McGee, Kendrick Perkins, Nick Young, Otto Porter, and Brandon Knight although even All-Stars like LeBron James, Blake Griffin, James Harden and Russell Westbrook have been featured.
+The segment uses CGI to highlight on-court blunders and mistakes from games around the league.
+Frequent nominees include JaVale McGee, Kendrick Perkins, Nick Young, Otto Porter, Brandon Knight and Jordan Poole, although even All-Stars like LeBron James, Blake Griffin, James Harden, Andre Drummond and Russell Westbrook have been featured.

-"Area 21" is a segment hosted by Kevin Garnett, who joined the show following his retirement before the 2016–17 season.
+"Area 21" was a segment hosted by Kevin Garnett, who joined the show following his retirement before the 2016–17 season.
 Noted for being more informal and by the presence of a "cuss button" for when Garnett or a guest wants to swear, which has sometimes been left unused.

-"EJ's Neat-O Stat of the Night" is the traditional ending segment, sometimes noted for its lack of continued sponsorship ("Presented by NO ONE - Unsullied by sponsorship since 1989"), although Dave & Buster's, Taco Bell, Jim Beam, JBL, and EA Sports have sponsored it.
+"EJ's Neat-O Stat of the Night" is the traditional ending segment, sometimes noted for its lack of continued sponsorship ("Presented by NO ONE – Unsullied by sponsorship since 1989"), although Dave & Buster's, Taco Bell, Jim Beam, CarMax, JBL, HP, and EA Sports have sponsored it in the past.
 It can sometimes feature interesting or humorous stats, but the segment is sometimes used for a comedy sketch.
+Malika Andrews borrowed the name while appearing on Tip-Off part of the Inside collaboration with NBA Countdown during the 2023 NBA In-Season Tournament semifinals and received Johnson's blessing to use the name.

-"Who He Play For?" is a start-of-season customary game where Barkley is challenged to name the new teams of a number of NBA journeymen.
+"Who He Play For?" is a start-of-season customary game where Barkley is challenged to name the new teams of a number of NBA journeymen who, perhaps (un)notably, switched teams in the offseason.
+Stephen A. Smith also played it while appearing on the show as part of the Inside collaboration with NBA Countdown during the 2023 NBA In-Season Tournament semifinals.